 A Southern California native from Mission Viejo, Dzubnar grew up surfing, wrestling and playing hockey.
-The skills he acquired from those three sports helped prepare him for football.
-At Cal Poly, he became the second-leading tackler in school history with 414 career stops, including a single-season school-record 167 as a senior in 2014.
+The skills he acquired from those helped prepare him for football.
+At Cal Poly, he became the second-leading tackler in school history with 414 career stops, including a single-season school record 167 as a senior in 2014.
+Dzubnar’s father, Michael, also attended Cal-Poly and Dzubnar’s brother-in-law is former Chargers tackle Cory Lekkerkerker

 TRANSACTION HISTORY: Signed with Chargers May 12, 2015.